Crypto-Wrld/change-log/january-2022/updates.md

 # 1.30.2022
 help force has been added. press [H] in game.
 We are looking for helpers to assist with the help force. if interested please open a ticket!
+Crafting bench has finally been added HAPPY HUNTING FELLAS <3

 # Changes
-Lucky wheel reset time has been extended to avoid the "glitch"
+Lucky wheel reset time has been extended to avoid the "glitch" CASINO WAS REMOVED WHOLE FOR THE MOMENT.

 # 1.29.2022
 Added missing items (that i know of.)